 - D. Interdisciplinary connections

 - 1. Varied and wide-ranging art forms

 - 2. Field trips

 - 3. Virtual field trips

 - 4. Outside presenters

-- E. As called for by individual student's needs, consult Appendix XI for accommodations and modifications for special education students, English Language Learners, Students at Risk of School Failure, Gifted and Talented Students and Students with 504 Plans.
+- E. For strategies to differentiate for special education students, English Language Learners, Students at Risk of School Failure, Gifted and Talented Students, and Students with 504 Plans, please consult the Accommodations and Modifications appendix in the appendices section of this document.